 We are a mixed bag of people – academics, parents, young people, practitioners and service users – who find the idea of resilience useful in our lives and in our work.
-Professor Angie Hart loosely leads the group from two bases at the University of Brighton, the School of Health Sciences and the Community-University Partnership Programme, and from the Community Interest Company that she manages.
+Professor Angie Hart loosely leads the group from two bases at the University of Brighton, the Centre of Resilience for Social Justice and the Community-University Partnership Programme, and from the Community Interest Company that she manages.
 We work in the City of Brighton and Hove, on the south-east coast of England.

 Our work on resilience got underway in 2005

 With just three of us involved in the beginning (Professor Angie Hart, Dr Derek Blincow and Helen Thomas), we started out by completing a scholarly literature review of the resilience research base.
 We were curious to know why some children facing similar difficulties and ongoing social disadvantage did better than others.
 Inspired by what we found, we pulled out the key findings, tied them with our own practice and parenting experience, and created Resilient Therapy (RT).
 Because, we wanted to address the gap we noticed in the research and translate the messages from resilience research and practice based evidence for parents, practitioners and young people to use themselves

 Kim Aumann, our community partner from Amaze joined the team in 2006

 Kim was keen for us to involve parents from the outset because without trying the ideas out with families living with real life challenges 24/7, or tapping into their experience and expertise, we could have missed a trick.
 We frequently co-deliver training with Helen Arnold-Jenkins and Carrie Britton and really wanted RT to be practical, accessible and useable and our Resilience Parent Advisory Groups helps us to do just that.
 They have a real knack for getting across with great honesty and humour, what family life is like with children with extra difficulties.

 We’ve been testing and refining the framework ever since